Prayer in the Baháʼí Faith: Other special prayers

-There also exist a number of prayers which can be said in specific circumstances or occasions, and they include prayers for the fast, and specific Baháʼí holy days; these prayers, while not obligatory, have an importance nearly equal to that of the obligatory prayers.
-Three other prayers are often seen by Baháʼís to have particular power, including the Báb's short prayer for the removal of difficulties, and the Tablet of Ahmad and the Long Healing Prayer, both by Baháʼu'lláh.
-There is also a prayer for protection from "calamity and pestilence" (epidemics).
+There are prayers that can be said in specific circumstances or on specific occasions, including prayers for the fast and specific Baháʼí holy days.
+These prayers, while not obligatory, have an importance nearly equal to that of the obligatory prayers.
+Three other prayers are often regarded by Baháʼís as having particular power: the Báb's short prayer for the removal of difficulties, and the Tablet of Ahmad and the Long Healing Prayer, both by Baháʼu'lláh.

-The Tablet of Visitation is a prayer that is used during visits to the Shrine of Baháʼu'lláh and of the Báb, and is also used during Baháʼí holy days associated with them; the tablet is composed of passages taken from several of Baháʼu'lláh's writings.
-There is also a Tablet of Visitation for ʻAbdu'l-Bahá which is a prayer that expresses humility and selflessness.
-Baháʼu'lláh also wrote a specific prayer for the dead, which is to be said before the interment of a Baháʼí who has reached the age of fifteen.
-The prayer is read aloud by a single person while others who are present stand in silence; the prayer is the only Baháʼí congregational prayer.
+The Tablet of Visitation is a prayer used during visits to the Shrines of Baháʼu'lláh and the Báb, and is also used during Baháʼí holy days associated with them.
+The tablet is composed of passages taken from several of Baháʼu'lláh's writings.
+There is also a Tablet of Visitation for ʻAbdu'l-Bahá expressing humility and selflessness.

-The Greatest Name

-It is obligatory for the Baháʼís to repeat the phrase "Alláh-u-Abhá", a form of the Greatest Name, 95 times per day, as described by Baháʼu'lláh in the Kitáb-i-Aqdas, sometimes using prayer beads.
+Baháʼu'lláh also wrote a specific prayer for the dead.
+It is to be said before interment of a Baháʼí.
+The prayer is read aloud by a single person while those present stand in silence.
+It is the only Baháʼí congregational prayer.

 Meditation

-In the Bahá'í teachings, meditation is a primary tool for spiritual development, involving reflection on the words of God.
-While prayer and meditation are linked, where meditation happens generally in a prayerful attitude, prayer is seen specifically as turning toward God, and meditation is seen as a communion with one's self where one focuses on the divine.
+In the Baháʼí teachings, meditation is a primary tool for spiritual development, involving reflection on the words of God.
+While prayer and meditation are linked, prayer is understood specifically as turning toward God, while meditation is described as a communion with one's self in which one focuses on the divine.

-The purpose of meditation is to strengthen one's understanding of the words of God, and to make one's soul more susceptible to their potentially transformative power, more receptive to the need for both prayer and meditation to bring about and maintain a spiritual communion with God.
+The purpose of meditation is to strengthen one's understanding of the words of God and to make one's soul more receptive to their potentially transformative power.
+Prayer and meditation together help bring about and maintain spiritual communion with God.

-Bahá'u'lláh never specified any particular form of meditation, and thus each person is free to choose their own form.
-However, he did state that Baháʼís should read a passage of the Baháʼí writings twice a day, once in the morning, and once in the evening, and meditate on it.
-He also encouraged people to reflect on one's actions and worth at the end of each day.
-During the Nineteen Day Fast, a period of the year during which Baháʼís adhere to a sunrise-to-sunset fast, they meditate and pray to reinvigorate their spiritual forces.
+Baháʼu'lláh did not specify a particular form of meditation, leaving individuals free to choose their own form.
+He stated that Baháʼís should read a passage from the Baháʼí writings twice a day, once in the morning and once in the evening, and meditate upon it.
+He also encouraged reflection on one's actions and worth at the end of each day.
+During the Nineteen Day Fast, Baháʼís meditate and pray to reinvigorate their spiritual forces.